DanVerh/docker-compose-go-react-sample/README.md

 7. .dockerignore file

 # Start the app
-Have the docker on your sytem up and running <br>
+Have the Docker and Docker Compose on your sytem up and running <br>
 Just execute in root directory `./start.sh` or `.\start.ps1` for Windows users <br>
 This script is building images and starting the containers with Docker Compose